 Finally, weary from battle, Britain and the U.S. agreed to negotiate an end to the war.
 The Treaty of Ghent was signed in December 1814 in Europe.
 Before word of the peace agreement reached America, a major victory for U.S. troops at the Battle of New Orleans (December 1814-January 1815) helped shine a positive light on the controversial war.
 Though the war was mismanaged, there were some key victories that emboldened the Americans.
 Once blamed for the errors in the war, Madison was eventually hailed for its triumphs.

 After two terms in office, Madison left Washington, D.C., in 1817, and returned to Montpelier with his wife.
 Despite the challenges he encountered during his presidency, Madison was respected as a great thinker, communicator and statesman.
 He remained active in various civic causes, and in 1826 became rector of the University of Virginia, which was founded by his friend Thomas Jefferson.
-Madison died at Montpelier on June 28, 1836, at the age of 85.
+Madison died at Montpelier on June 28, 1836, at the age of 85, from heart failure.